clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/managing-the-people-in-your-program-with-clowdr.md

 ![](/images/content-ppl-5.jpg)

-5. **Once the Create New dialog appears, you can use the dropdown menu to identify the person in your program you want to associate to this piece of content.** In this case, we have selected Benjamin.
+4. **Once the Create New dialog appears, you can use the dropdown menu to identify the person in your program you want to associate to this piece of content.** In this case, we have selected Benjamin.
 From this same dialog, we can assign him the desired role of Chair, as well as select the Priority of the individual (this translates to the order Benjamin's name will be listed on the content item - this is particularly useful for Authors).

 ![](/images/content-ppl-6.jpg)

-6. Once you've made your selections and hit the Create button, you'll be able to see the new person who you've added as chair in the list of people associated with this content item.
+5. **Once you've made your selections and hit the Create button, you'll be able to see the new person who you've added as chair in the list of people associated with this content item.**

 ![](/images/content-ppl-7.jpg)

-7. **Close out the Manage content people dialog, and make sure to hit Save Changes on the main Content page.
-This is the area** you selected the content item from in the first step - this is extremely important to do, to ensure Clowdr captures all of your modifications.
+6. **Close out the Manage content people dialog, and make sure to hit Save Changes on the initial Content page.** This is extremely important to do, to ensure Clowdr captures all of your modifications.
 Otherwise, your changes may be lost!

-With a few quick steps, you've now added a Chair to a paper!
+**You've successfully added a Chair to your paper!**